This is the second volume of “Beschreibung des Vorgebirges der Guten Hoffnung” published by O.F. Mentzel in 1787.

-In this third volume of Mentzel’s account of life at the Cape he travelled into the interior, to Stellenbosch and Swellendam.
+In this third volume of Mentzel’s account of life at the Cape, published by the Society, he travelled into the interior, to Stellenbosch and Swellendam.
 He comments on agriculture and viticulture, as well as hunting.
 The final chapters discuss the Khoi inhabitants.

 The country girls have few opportunities for a tête-a-tête with men, so that one seldom, very seldom hears of a girl having gone too far and fallen.
 But in Cape Town they are not so strict; they also have more opportunities of being seduced.
 Still, there was a case where a white girl in the country had given birth to a black child: and at the Salt River, at a wine shop adjoining the crossing on this river, a former proprietress had a quite well educated European husband, and yet gave birth to a black child; but she declared to her husband and everybody else, that she had been frightened by unexpectedly meeting a very black slave: Mater dicit, pater credit, etc.